Stock Option Financial Advisor for Equity Compensation & Pre-IPO Planning

 Darrow Wealth Management specializes in stock option advisory and planning for individuals at public and private companies who are navigating equity compensation.
-If you’re an employee (or former employee) at a pre-IPO company preparing for an IPO, acquisition, merger, or tender offer, it’s important to work with a stock option advisor who understands the planning opportunities, tax considerations, and risk management decisions that often need to happen before liquidity.
+If you’re an employee (or former employee) at a pre-IPO company preparing for an IPO, acquisition, merger, or tender offer, it’s important to work with a financial advisor who specializes in stock options, RSUs, and executive stock compensation.

 We work with clients who receive different types of equity compensation, including: